Account

 Solaria offers a 25-year warranty for parts, performance and labor which is on par with top-tier manufacturers like REC and Panasonic in that regard.
 Solaria panels retain 86% of their power output after 25 years in service which is slightly better than average degradation rates in the industry.
 The reliability of Solaria panels is proven by a number of quality certificates, like TUV Rheinland and RETC, and the brand is recognized as a ‘Top performer’ in DNV GL PV Module Reliability Scorecard.

 When it comes to harsh weather tolerance, Solaria is on top of its game.
-Solar cells are protected by black anodized aluminum frame and a layer of tempered glass.
+Solar cells are protected by a black anodized aluminum frame and a layer of tempered glass.
 The modules can withstand 5400 Pa of pressure on the front side which is enough to survive tornadoes and hurricanes of small and medium scale.
 Shingled design increases the overall durability of a module.

 Great shading tolerance of Solaria modules is not to be overlooked.
 Sub-strings inside a panel are connected in parallel instead of the traditional connection in series.
 Each panel has four bypass diodes which split the module into four independent sections.
 Overall, Solaria panels lose around 40% less energy caused by shading than standard panels.